Wound care center in San Jose, California

 Preparing for HBOT

 Our hyperbaric chamber is made from a clear acrylic, so you can see what is happening outside the chamber during treatment.
-They are equipped with televisions and comfortable bedding, so patients can relax, sleep or watch a movie.
+They are equipped with televisions and comfortable bedding, so you can relax, sleep or watch a movie.

 When coming to our hospital for your first HBOT treatment, please do not wear or bring:

-- Alcohol or petroleum based products
+- Alcohol or petroleum-based products

 - Flammable materials